-Z22 Carrier of infectious disease

-Carrier status indicates that a person harbors the specific organisms of a disease without manifest symptoms and is capable of transmitting the infection.

-- Z28.3 Underimmunization status - Z33.1 Pregnant state, incidental

-This code is a secondary code only for use when the pregnancy is in no way complicating the reason for visit.
-Otherwise, a code from the obstetric chapter is required.

-Z66 Do not resuscitate

-This code may be used when it is documented by the provider that a patient is on do not resuscitate status at any time during the stay.

-Z67 Blood type

-Z68 Body mass index (BMI)

-As with all other secondary diagnosis codes, the BMI codes should only be assigned when they meet the definition of a reportable diagnosis (see Section

-III, Reporting Additional Diagnoses).

-Z74.01 Bed confinement status

-Z76.82 Awaiting organ transplant status

-Z78 Other specified health status

-Code Z78.1, Physical restraint status, may be used when it is documented by the provider that a patient has been put in restraints during the current encounter.
+Z67 Z68 Blood type Body mass index (BMI) BMI codes should only be assigned when the associated diagnosis (such as overweight or obesity) meets the definition of a reportable diagnosis (see Section III, Reporting Additional Diagnoses).
+Do not assign BMI codes during pregnancy .
+See Section I.B.14 for BMI documentation by clinicians other than the Z74.01 Z76.82 Z78 patient's provider.
+Bed confinement status Awaiting organ transplant status Other specified health status Code Z78.1, Physical restraint status, may be used when it is documented by the provider that a patient has been put in restraints during the current encounter.
 Please note that this code should not be reported when it is documented by the provider that a patient is temporarily restrained during a procedure.

-Z79 Long-term (current) drug therapy

-Codes from this category indicate a patient's continuous use of a prescribed drug (including such things as aspirin therapy) for the long-term treatment of a condition or for prophylactic use.
+Z79 Long-term (current) drug therapy Codes from this category indicate a patient's continuous use of a prescribed drug (including such things as aspirin therapy) for the long-term treatment of a condition or for prophylactic use.
 It is not for use for patients who have addictions to drugs.
 This subcategory is not for use of medications for detoxification or maintenance programs to prevent withdrawal symptoms in patients with drug dependence (e.g., methadone maintenance for opiate dependence).
 Assign the appropriate code for the drug dependence instead.
 Assign a code from Z79 if the patient is receiving a medication for an extended period as a prophylactic measure (such as for the prevention of deep vein thrombosis) or as treatment of a chronic condition (such as arthritis) or a disease requiring a lengthy course of treatment (such as cancer).
 Do not assign a code from category Z79 for medication being administered for a brief period of time to treat an acute illness or injury (such as a course of antibiotics to treat acute bronchitis).

-Z88 Allergy status to drugs, medicaments and biological

-Except: Z88.9, Allergy status to unspecified drugs, medicaments and biological substances status
+Z88 Allergy status to drugs, medicaments and biological substances Except: Z88.9, Allergy status to unspecified drugs, medicaments and biological substances status

-ICD-10-CM Official Guidelines for Coding and Reporting FY 2018
+- Z89 Acquired absence of limb - Z90 Acquired absence of organs, not elsewhere classified - Z91.0- Allergy status, other than to drugs and biological substances - Z92.82 Status post administration of tPA (rtPA) in a different facility within the last 24 hours prior to admission to a current facility